watsonpy/watson-framework/docs/getting-started/your-first-application.rst

 Directory Structure
 -------------------

-Watson has a preferred directory structure for it's applications which can be created automatically by the ``watson-console.py project new [project name] [app name]`` command.
+Watson has a preferred directory structure for it's applications which can be created automatically by the ``watson-console project new [project name] [app name]`` command. [project name] refers to the top level directory of the project you're working on, where as [app name] refers to the python package that you'll be using in your code.

 .. code-block:: bash